rogereo/rogereo.github.io/_posts/2024-05-24-art-style-classifier.markdown

 layout: post
 comments: false
 title: "Art Style Classifier"
 excerpt: "Built using a pretrained neural network.
-This classifier can identify and categorize art into three style groups: Cubism, Surrealism, and Abstract Expressionism."
+This classifier can identify and categorize art into one of three style groups: Cubism, Surrealism, and Abstract Expressionism."
 date:   2024-05-24 00:00:00
 mathjax: false
 ---

 Built using a pretrained neural network.
-This classifier can identify and categorize art into three style groups: Cubism, Surrealism, and Abstract Expressionism
+This classifier can identify and categorize art into one of three style groups: Cubism, Surrealism, and Abstract Expressionism